cxiong1/demos/README.md

 **Examples can be found in the /computer_vision/report.pdf file**

 ### PYQT5
-The PYQT5 repository contains a fully working windows application.
+The PYQT5 repository contains a python windows application.
 It is meant to demonstrate a basic understanding of a windows python application.
 The user interface was built using the PyQt5 framework.
 The purpose of this application is to create a basic A* pathfinding application.
-A* is a intelligent search algorithm which determines the shortest path between two nodes in a graph.
+A* is a informed search algorithm which determines the shortest path between two nodes in a graph.
 This application allows the user to setup a simple grid based graph and run the A* search algorithm on it.
 The end result will return a graphical representation of the shortest path the program can find.